-Amendments to reporting legislation over the years have resulted in a fragmented, inconsistent and outdated legal framework upon which current reporting requirements are based (see Table 4 in Section 4 for a comparison of the different annual report content requirements for various types of entities).
-This may be due to when legislation has been passed, with more recent legislation reflecting more modern values and practices.
+Amendments to reporting legislation over the years have resulted in a fragmented, inconsistent and outdated legal framework upon which current reporting requirements are based.
+This may be due to when legislation has been passed, with recent legislation reflecting more modern values and practices.
 Given the emerging trends discussed in Section 3 and the results from the Institute's research on intangible assets in Section 4.4 (Phase 4 research), the Institute has questions about whether certain organisations should have higher transparency requirements than others.
 These questions are explored more in Section 5.3 of this report.